-Impact avoidance and minimization feature (IAMF): Standard practices, actions, and design features that have been incorporated into HSR project design to avoid and minimize impacts.
+Impact avoidance and minimization features (IAMF): IAMFs are standard practices, actions, and design features the Authority and FRA has incorporated into the Central Valley Wye alternatives.

-Impervious surface: Surface covered by impenetrable materials, such as pavement and buildings which increases the potential for water runoff and reduces the potential for groundwater recharge.
+Impervious surface: Surface covered by impenetrable materials, such as pavement and buildings, that increases the potential for water runoff and reduces the potential for groundwater recharge.